siemens/ix/packages/documentation/docs/mobile.md

 import DevicePreview from '@site/src/components/DevicePreview';

-# Mobile
+# Mobile Experience

 ## Using Ionic

 To implement a mobile application you as a developer has many possibilities on choose a framework.
-In this example we are using Ionic + React to implement a mobile application which can be installed via AppStore.
+In this example we are using Ionic + React to implement a mobile application which can be installed on your mobile device.

 ### Theming Ionic